JeanMertz/jeanmertz.com-old/www/content/career/_index.md

 _I am a senior software engineer focused on the combination of high-level abstract APIs and low-level performance-driven systems._

-As a **full-stack engineer** I have worked extensively with backend systems, while also maintaining clients to interact with those systems.
-I enjoy working both with high-level languages to abstract away business rules behind easy-to-use APIs while also being familiar with lower-level concepts such as memory management, CPU registers, cache lines, network packets and file descriptors when working in resource-constrained environments.
+As a **backend engineer** I have worked extensively with backend systems, while also maintaining clients to interact with those systems.
+I enjoy working with high-level languages to abstract away business rules behind easy-to-use APIs and am also getting more interested in lower-level concepts such as memory management, CPU registers, cache lines, network packets and file descriptors to develop for resource-constrained environments.

 I get **excited by any opportunity to optimize processes** within an organisation either by automating that which can be automated, by applying UX